organonachip12-tech/Organoid-Analyzer/tcga_pipeline/README.md

 # TCGA Data Pipeline

 A Python pipeline for querying the GDC (Genomic Data Commons) API and building structured datasets from TCGA cancer cohorts.
 It pulls patient survival data and H&E slide file metadata, filters for valid cohorts, and outputs two CSV files for downstream survival modeling.
+The pipeline is fully config-driven - users should modify gdc_config.yaml rather than editing code.
 ---

 ## What This Pipeline Does